 Local governments use zoning to protect the health and safety of a community and to regulate growth.
 Zoning laws -- also referred to as zoning ordinances and land use regulations -- control the use of property.
-Commercial zoning laws control the type of activity a business may conduct in a particular area and the category of business that can occupy the zoned area.
+Commercial zoning laws control the type of activities a business may conduct in a particular area and the category of business that can occupy the zoned area.
 Zoning laws often regulate the features of a building as well, such as height and the required setback from the street.

 Types of Zoning